Lady lands fully-funded scholarship to study at top UK uni after 7 rejections

-University of Edinburgh Student Celebrates Getting 2 Fully-funded Scholarships After 7 Rejections
+Many React as University of Edinburgh Student Receives 2 Fully-funded Scholarships After 7 Rejections

-- Solace Ojotule, a driven young lady has opened up about her journey to winning a Mastercard Foundation Scholarship award to study at the University of Edinburgh
+- Solace Ojotule, a driven young lady opened up about her journey to winning a Mastercard Foundation Scholarship award to study at the University of Edinburgh and got many talking

-- She applied to seven different scholarships boards for funds to study abroad but was unfortunately rejected by all of them
+- After getting rejected by seven different scholarships boards, she finally got her double 'yes' which was in the form of 2 fully-funded scholarships

-- Her determination was rewarded in a huge way when finally she landed two scholarship offers which included the Global Korea Scholarship
+- Her determination got many Ghanaians applauding her and tapping into her blessings

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!